-Global demand for batteries is growing rapidly, given their capacity to integrate more renewables into our energy systems and their ability to green the industry and transport sectors, with spill over effects on the electrification on many additional sectors, global demand for batteries is expected to grow very rapidly over the coming years, making the market for batteries a very strategic one.
+Global demand for batteries is growing rapidly, given their capacity to integrate more renewables into our energy systems and their ability to green the industry and transport sectors with spillover effects on the electrification on other sectors.

-The comprehensive governance framework of the energy union and the strategic action plan on batteries (annex 2 to the Communication Europe on the move COM(2018)293), were important steps to help build a globally integrated, sustainable and competitive industrial base on batteries.
+The comprehensive governance framework of the energy union and the strategic action plan on batteries (annex 2 to the Communication on sustainable mobility for Europe (COM/2018/293), were important steps to help build a globally integrated, sustainable and competitive industrial base on batteries in the EU.
 The progress made was evaluated and summarised in the Commission report on the Implementation of the Strategic Action Plan on Batteries (COM/2019/176), published in 2019.

-Batteries Europe, launched in 2019, is the European technology and innovation platform of the European Battery Alliance (EBA), run jointly by the European Commission and stakeholders in the battery industry.
+Batteries Europe, launched in 2019, is the European technology and innovation platform of the European Battery Alliance, run jointly by the European Commission and stakeholders in the battery industry.

-BRIDGE is a European Commission initiative that unites smart grid and energy storage projects funded under Horizon 2020.
+Bridge is a European Commission initiative that unites smart grids, energy storage, islands and digitalisation projects funded under Horizon 2020 and Horizon Europe.

 In 2018, the group published a report based on input from 15 projects, most involved in battery integration in the energy system.
 Amongst the main findings, the report highlights that

 - most of the demonstration sites involving batteries are located in Southern Europe and on islands (where batteries make the highest economic sense)